Sergii-Kostanets/attic/README.md

 | &check; | 12 products are rendered for the user on *Products* page before pagination kicks in
 | &check; | Clicking the on the product card image loads the product detail page
 | &check; | In the product details view the user cannot create a review and vote for rating
-| &check; | In the post detail view the signed in user cannot add product to the wishlist
+| &check; | In the product detail view the signed in user cannot add product to the wishlist
 | &check; | The search input works as expected
 | &check; | There is no access to the /admin page
 | &check; | Clicking the Facebook link in the footer area opens Facebook page in a new window